A recent Executive Order is aimed at expanding telehealth options in rural areas.

 - To improve access to healthcare and acknowledge the continued use of telehealth, the Order directs the Department of Health and Human Services (HHS) to develop new payment models and reduce regulatory restrictions that make telehealth either unaffordable or unavailable in rural settings.

 - The Order directs agencies involved in the delivery of care to develop plans to build out communications infrastructure, as well as provide direction on addressing maternal health care and improving mental health services.

 In a short period of time, telehealth has come become a primary mode of delivery in many healthcare practices.
 Bundled with healthcare portals, and electronic health records, telehealth offers improved access and convenience for more than just rural populations.

 Yet beneath the rush to offer desperately needed healthcare during a pandemic remain questions about the types of healthcare services that can be offered remotely and those that cannot.
 Serious concerns remain about illnesses and conditions that could be misdiagnosed via telehealth and what types of medical errors will inevitably occur as this new delivery mode becomes more prevalent across the country.

 With or without this Executive Order, it is unlikely that the United States will turn back from telehealth.
 If you or a family member suffer serious medical injury or error due to remote or other type of healthcare service, speak with our experienced legal team about your circumstances.

 Experienced injury lawyers fight for compensation on your behalf in Baltimore and Washington, DC

-Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is a highly reputable medical malpractice law firm working on behalf of clients injured by mistake or negligence.
+Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is a highly reputable medical malpractice law firm working on behalf of clients injured by mistake or negligence.
 Call 410-234-1000 or contact us today to schedule a free consultation to discuss your injury.